x

 • Reduce the long-term effects of chronic alcohol misuse, such as liver damage, cardiovascular damage, kidney damage, and an increased chance of neurological disorders including stroke, seizures, or even dementia (unless Vivitrol results in the individual drinking significantly less alcohol over time).

-Alternative Medication for Alcoholism
+Alternative Medication for Alcohol Use Disorder

 There are currently three medications on the market approved by the FDA for the treatment of AUD: